isaiahsaucedo/random_string_generator/README.md

 # Random String Generator

-This api returns a random word from a static json file in the following format:
+This api returns a random word from a static json file at endpoint '/api/randomword' in the following format:

 {
   "word" : "random"